GaetanLepage/phd-manuscript/sections/6_conclusion/0_index.typ

 *Overly simplified problems.*
 Tackling the different acoustic problems we chose to study has been significantly challenging.
 As such, it was necessary to simplify the initially envisioned tasks.
-Each of the acoustic problems discussed in this thesis have been scrutinized by experienced communities.
+Experienced communities have scrutinized each of the acoustic tasks discussed in this thesis.
 #gaet[Ça fait très victimaire.
 C'est le principe même de la recherche.
 Je pense qu'il faut au moins reformuler.]
 We have been unable to design truly novel solutions competing with the existing state-of-the-art methods.
-As such, #todo
-- In #acr("RL"), it boiled down to learning to navigate towards the source instead of
+Our investigations would benefit from additional efforts to improve overall performance.
+Switching to more modern architecture, such as attention-based transformers @vaswani_attention_2017 would be a sensible first step in enhancing our current models.
+In the specific case of our #acr("RL") task, only a restricted and sanitized framing was handled.
+The transition to more complex room geometries would probably underscore the need for adaptable policies.
+Our current proof of concept heavily relies on the #acr("SSL") backbone for feature extraction.
+The agent's decision-making capabilities play a minor role in the end, as the optimal policy involves moving in the direction of the source.
+Hardening the problem formulation could make such trivial policies insufficient, fully justifying using #acr("RL") as a framework for this task.

-== Prospective Research Directions
+== Prospective research directions

-*From Simulation to Real Robots.*
+*From simulation to real robots.*
 The most obvious extension of the work pursued in this PhD is its application to real robotic systems.

 *Continuous Audio-Visual Simulation.*

-*End-to-end Active Localization.*
+*End-to-end active localization.*

-*Audio-Visual Perceptionally-motivated Navigation.*
+*Audio-visual perceptionally-motivated navigation.*
 The idea of optimizing robots' navigation policies to enhance their perception
 @majumder_move2hear_2021